alexmngn/pixo_multislides/README.md

 ## Issues

-* Swipe plugin doesn't work on touch devices if the item on which your start the swipe is a link.
+* Swipe plugin doesn't work on touch devices if the item on which you start the swipe is a link.

 ## Licensing